matejMartinc/CSS_cleaner/README.md

 What is CSS_cleaner?
 --------------------

-CSS_cleaner is a program that checks html document on specific url (could be on local server on not) for css files, which are then combined, validated and cleaned.
+CSS_cleaner is a program that checks html document on specific url (could be on local server or not) for css files, which are then combined, validated and cleaned.
 CSS_cleaner detects selectors, that are not legit and fixes them, removes unused selectors, simplifies overspecified selectors, removes or combines duplicated selectors and finds classes in HTML file that